duyvu997/resume-docs/src/index.md

 #### Mar 2021 ~ Present: Freelancer

-Take the opportunity to work on something new.
+Take the opportunity to work on somethings new.
 I decided to become a freelancer.

 - Mainly responsible Full-stack developer (NodeJS - ReactJS)